kpma1120/mcp-portfolio/README.md

 </div>

 ---

+### Step 8 — Verify remaining topics
+**Expected Behavior:** The agent should list all remaining research topics to confirm that only the four valid stock topics are present.
+**Observed Behavior:** Agent does as expected.

 ```bash
 🤔 You: List all current research topics again so I can confirm that only the four valid stock topics remain.